Complex example-giving is naming a random member of an already-mentioned general class and adding information about it

 Note that the pronoun in the third sentence here is it instead of this, reflecting the fact that the preceding example is now the subject of its sentence.

-Imagine is different from the other two verbs in that it is normally followed by that and a full statement, like this:
+IMAGINE is different from the other two verbs in that it can be followed by either a noun or that and a full statement, like this:

 1. Many countries besides Spain are Spanish-speaking for example Venezuela.